-Our provisional materiality is set based on a benchmark of gross expenditureat the surplus/deficit on provision of services level.
-We will identify a figure for materiality but identify separate levels for procedures design to detect individual errors, and also a level above which all identified errors will be reported to the Audit and Governance Committee.
+Our provisional materiality is set based on a benchmark of gross expenditure at the surplus/deficit on provision of services level.
+We will identify a figure for materiality but identify separate levels for procedures designed to detect individual errors, and also a level above which all identified errors will be reported to Audit and Governance Committee.